News Feed ranks posts using an algorithm to help you see important updates from friends and family.

 After working on several experimental sharing products in Facebook's London office, I moved back to California in August 2016 to help lead the effort to build Stories and Direct.
 We launched worldwide in March 2017.

-I collaborated with a team of designers working on the system for sharing visual content on Facebook.
-I worked with the engineering, product marketing and research teams to build, test and launch.
+Working on the team designing the system for sharing visual content on Facebook, I collaborated with engineering, product marketing and research teams to build, test and launch.

-I presented to Mark and the product leadership team to gain concensus and set direction.
+We presented to Mark Zuckerberg and the product leadership team to gain consensus and set direction.